ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

 1. Optional - Run the application locally.
+Access the app using the URL provided in the output, create a new user and log in.

    ```sh
    node server.js
    ```
    {: codeblock}

-1. Access your application, create a new user and log in.

 ## Deploy app to the cloud
 {: #mean-stack-4}